iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.0.1/report.md

 > Finally got it loaded.
 The app requires Android 8+ to run so I had to go to my play phone, Copy an image of TWRP to it, Copy an open source zip of Android 10 to it, copy a zip of Opengapps to it, flash the recovery with TWRP, use TWRP recovery to wipe the phone and flash Android 10 and the basic Google apps, then configure the phone and install the app.
 I took two days to plan it rather than risk bricking the phone.
 Could they simply have ported to more revisions of Android?<br> :date: __2020-05-07 03:51:29__

-> Constantly trying to pair with my laptop even when it's already paired and connected via Bluetooth.<br> :date: __2020-05-06 16:46:32__

 #### 2-star reviews